-The USB port at the bottom of the display is best for the optional HistoCore I-Scan (and this is the default hardware configuration).
+The USB port at the bottom of the display is best for the scanner (and this is the default hardware configuration).

-The USB ports can be used to:
+The other two USB ports can be used to:

 - · export logs and incident reports; - · export and import protocol files.